-Provided a high-capacity signalling upgrade also takes in the track between South Yarra and the city, and the City Loop tunnel that PTV plans to dedicate to Dandenong trains as part of the first stage of its Network Development Plan, this provides all the capacity required for an improved service pattern such as the following:
+If a high-capacity signalling upgrade were to be rolled out on the Dandenong corridor ahead of Metro Tunnel completion in 2026, including the track between South Yarra and the City Loop, this could provide all the capacity required for an improved service pattern such as the following:

 - Increase in Pakenham / Cranbourne peak services from 13 to 19 per hour (a 46% improvement in capacity, which becomes a doubling in capacity with the use of high-capacity trains);

 - Increase in V/Line Gippsland peak services from 2 to 3 trains per hour; and

 - Up to 8 trains per hour on a new Rowville line.